COMMONWEALTH OF AUSTRALIA

 COMPETITION AND CONSUMER ACT 2010

-(b) warn of possible risks involved in the use of those goods.
+Possible risks involved in the use of button batteries

 Advice to consumers